Dark Horse Double Down Red

 The color is as close to black as a wine can be.
 The nose is a little dark and brooding, some dark berries, a little baking spices, brownies baking in the oven, and some strawberry.
 This is a wine that starts off smooth on the palate, then transitions to some firm structure and rich flavor (more structure than I was expecting from a non-vintage Red I found for $7.99, it’s a good sign).
 It tastes of a mix of rich blackberry and cold coffee, then the aforementioned caramel slides in, dusty chocolate powder, and black pepper.
 The mid-palate brings a slap of spice, ripe raspberry and cooling blueberry, and a final dash of cream.
 The tannins are there, they are in the mix, but are smooth and don’t bite or pull.
 The acidity is ok, this is a big juicy Red, a drinking or sipping wine, not a food wine (it will pair with burgers, pizza, burritos and the like), the acidity works for what it is.
 The finish is soft, but lengthy.

-See also Love Noir Pinot Noir 2018
+See also The Pinot Project 2018

 I like the Dark Horse Double Down Red, it has way more structure that you typically find in value price wine and it does not skimp on flavor.
 I said before that if the winemaker has skills they can come up with something beyond the ingredients, well, I would say the winemaker definitely has skills.
 The Dark Horse Double Down Red is an excellent example of what a value-priced Red Blend from California (if you are very into French or Italian wine you may not be enthused) can be.